marijaio/marija-docs/elasticsearch-example.md

 ---

 In this article we will:
-* Install Marija using Docker.
-* Install ElasticSearch using Docker.
+* Install Marija, ElasticSearch and Kibana using Docker Compose.
 * Populate ElasticSearch with sample data (movie recommendations).
 * Configure Marija to connect with ElasticSearch, using it as a datasource.